24v/SproutSight/README.md

 # SproutSight Pro&trade;

-SproutSight Pro&trade; allows you to track and analyze your shipping data in for your farm with an easy-to-use interface brought to you by SproutSight Pro &trade;.
-SproutSight Pro&trade; mod saves your shipping data to CSV files and provides an in-game viewer to analyze your farming profits in the SproutSight Pro&trade; UI.
+SproutSight Pro&trade; is a comprehensive financial analytics tool for your Stardew Valley farm.
+Track and analyze your shipping data, wallet gold, and cash flow with an intuitive interface that provides detailed insights across days, seasons, and years.
+Whether you're optimizing profits or just curious about your farm's performance, SproutSight Pro&trade; offers powerful visualization and aggregation tools to help you understand your farm's financial health.
+All data is automatically saved to CSV files for additional external analysis.

 **Download on [Nexus Mods](https://www.nexusmods.com/stardewvalley/mods/31705/)** \
 **Source on [Github](https://github.com/24v/SproutSight)**